 I am an Assistant Professor in the Department of Public Administration and Policy at Rockefeller College of Public Affairs and Policy at the University at Albany, State University of New York (SUNY).

 My research focuses broadly on the intersection of public and nonprofit management, science and technology policy, and social equity.
-I am interested in understanding and improving the ways that public and nonprofit organizations use data and evidence, design thinking, and technology to solve problems and engage diverse communities.
+I am interested in understanding and improving the ways that public and nonprofit organizations use data and evidence, design thinking, and digital technologies to solve problems and engage diverse communities.

 • Open Data and Usability